 Current travel-planning pain points

-According to McKinsey & Company, domestic travel continues to dominate in the Americas—with domestic trips accounting for 75 % of travel spending and lodging nights expected to reach 19 billion annually by 2030.
-Thus, I wanted to learn about current competitor resources and understand user pain-points when planning U.S.-based travel.
+According to McKinsey and Company, domestic travel continues to dominate in the Americas, with domestic trips accounting for most travel spending and lodging nights expected to reach 19 billion annually by 2030.
+With this growth comes greater pressure on travelers to sift through crowded platforms and scattered resources.
+I wanted to understand how people currently navigate U.S. trip planning and where the biggest points of friction appear.

 Research Goals